 With the various holidays quickly approaching (like birthdays), the annual search for the perfect gift is well underway, right?
 To help you out, we came up with 10 great gift ideas for that beer fan in your life.

 Naturally.
 But this time of year, there are a lot of rare, seasonal beers that make great gifts.
 Why bring wine to a party when you can bring a variety pack of crowlers, or a nice “bomber” bottle of bourbon-barrel aged stout, or a rich, rare ale or IPA?
 Plus, they start at just $5, and will age just fine if you’re not giving them away for a month or so (just keep them out of sunlight).

-These are larger glass or ceramic jugs that can be purchased then filled straight from the tap.
+Growlers are larger glass or ceramic jugs that can be purchased then filled straight from the tap.
 They’re wonderful gifts for a beer fan or party gathering, and can be cleaned and refilled almost anywhere that offers growler fills.
 You do want to use up the beer in a few days, so if you purchase a filled growler, make sure you gift it soon afterward.
 Many breweries now offer Crowlers, too – large, 32oz. cans that are shelf-stable for a few weeks.

 Few things go with beer as well as salted, cured meat.
 Strong spiced sausage works great with an IPA or sweeter brown ales, while charcuterie is accented nicely by lagers, pilsners and kolsch.

 Like the meats, fine cheeses are a good addition.
 Mild cheeses are good with stouts and porters, but stronger cheeses go great with ales, lagers and wheat beers.